saroshamomin/SQL/README.md

 # SQL
-This includes my SQL projects
+Includes my SQL projects and expresses how I've used SQL.